 So what’s the difference between a plugin and a widget?

 PlugIns are extensions that must be installed on the server and activated in order to be used on the website.
 The purpose of plugins varies greatly depending on what it is for, but it will add extra functionality to your website that WordPress does not do out of the box.

 Some will work in the background, with no need for additional options or settings, while others will add a new menu to the WordPress dashboard to allow you the flexibility of customizing the plugin settings to suit your needs.
 And still others will add widget functionality to the site, which leads us to…

-Widgets are drag-and-drop content areas that can be added to a WordPress site when its plugin is installed and activated.
-WordPress has quite a few defaults that come with the initial installation, but for added functionality, plugins can be installed to add more widgets to the dashboard.
-Depending on the theme you are using, you can use widgets in specific widget-ready areas of your site, typically in the sidebar, though some themes will add these widget-ready areas to the header and allow you to embed them on pages or posts as well.
+Widgets.
+Widgets are drag-and-drop content areas that can be added to a WordPress site.
+WordPress has quite a few default Widgets that come with the initial installation, but for added functionality plugins can be installed to add more widgets to the dashboard.
+Depending on the theme you are using, you can use widgets in specific widget-ready areas of your site, typically in the sidebar or footer, though some themes will add these widget-ready areas to the header and allow you to embed them on pages or posts as well.

 So now that we’ve established the difference between plugins and widgets, here is a list of our favorite and most commonly used plugins (and why):

 In all our years developing WordPress sites, we have worked with nearly every WordPress eCommerce solution out there, and none compare to the ease and versatility of WooCommerce.
 Best part?
 This plugin has it’s own plugins for even more functionality!